moodleou/moodle-filter_embedquestion/readme.md

 ## Installation and set-up

-This plugin should be compatible with Moodle 3.4+.
-It is best if you also install the associated Atto editor plugin.
+This plugin works best if you also install the associated Atto editor plugin.

 ### Install from the plugins database